Make Your

 In these fast-moving times, reinvention and making room for the ‘new’ has become a way of life, but with Yellowstone National Park Lodges you’re able to be sleeping in history—with modern conveniences, of course.

-In 2016, the Lake Yellowstone Hotel & Cabins celebrated its 125th anniversary; listed on the National Register of Historic Places, Lake Hotel first opened its doors to guests in 1891.
+Listed on the National Register of Historic Places, the Lake Yellowstone Hotel first opened its doors to guests in 1891.
 In June 2014, the hotel went through an extensive interior renovation to restore it back to its Colonial Revival style.

 Designed by architect Robert C. Reamer and opened to the public in June 1904, Old Faithful Inn is one of Yellowstone’s most famous lodging facilities.
 It was constructed from local logs and stones and is considered to be the iconic symbol of rustic architecture in national parks.